epccs/Eagle/MacGyver/Status.md

             Remove Q4 so UART mode can not get power from 3V3 Use BCM23 to power UART mode
             Remove SPI between R-Pi and App MCU; it should be available (e.g., sdcard, psram...)
+            Rename DTR pair to OOB (Out Of Band).

         ^1  Done: Design, Layout, BOM, Review* (#= done), Order Boards,
             WIP: Assembly,